fidelity/seq2pat/README.md

 sequences_neg = [["C", "B", "A"], ["C", "A", "C", "D"]] seq2pat_neg = Seq2Pat(sequences=sequences_neg)

-# Run DPM to get mined patterns
+# Run DPM to mine patterns that are aggregated as the
+# union, intersection, or the unique patterns among positive and negative sequences
 aggregation_to_patterns = dichotomic_pattern_mining(seq2pat_pos, seq2pat_neg,
                                                     min_frequency_pos=1,
                                                     min_frequency_neg=2)

-# DPM patterns with Union aggregation
+# DPM patterns with union aggregation of positive and negative patterns
+# see also intersection, unique_pos, and unique_neq
 dpm_patterns = aggregation_to_patterns[DichotomicAggregation.union]

-# Encodings of all sequences
+# Most interestingly, we can generate features from DRPM patterns (pat2feat)
+# to create machine learning models in downstream tasks, e.g., intent prediction
+# To do that, we can the input sequences into one-hot feature vectors
+# Binary features denote existence of found patterns in each sequence
+pat2feat = Pat2Feat()
 sequences = sequences_pos + sequences_neg
-pat2feat = Pat2Feat()
 encodings = pat2feat.get_features(sequences, dpm_patterns, drop_pattern_frequency=False)

+# These encodings can be used as feature vectors in ML models
+# to predict the positive vs. negative labels in the dataset
 ```

 ## Available Constraints